ElaXan/GCAndroid/README.md

 Open source will be available for Score-Inc or Contributor with GCAndroid\
 Join our [Discord](https://discord.gg/2TTSUZZ)

+## Important

+Because my Phone dead again and this project cannot be continued until my Phone returns to normal again\
+Can't turn it on, maybe the CPU RAM is damaged or something I don't understand ( The best phone Poco X3 Pro )

 ## Documents

 About Install, Uninstall, FAQ or other will move to my [website](https://docs.elaxan.com/tutorial/GCAndroid/install)